 Table 1.
 Diagnostic criteria for Prediabetes and Manifest diabetes

 2HPG: 2-hours plasma glucose level

 HbA1c: glycated hemoglobin fraction

 Prediabetes can also be diagnosed by an oral glucose-tolerance test.
 After fasting, FPG is measured.
 Then a 75 gram glucose solution has to be swallowed.
 After that, the course of the blood glucose level is tested at regular intervals (9).
 In non-diabetic subjects, the highest plasma glucose level is reached about one hour after drinking the solution (figure 1 red curve).
 The blood glucose concentration returns to its starting level in approx. two hours.
 That is the 2HPG (2 Hours Plasma Glucose level).
 Next, the level drops a bit more and after a while it returns to its initial level.
-The 2HPG is considered the cut-off point for manifest diabetes.

 Figure 1.
 Oral glucose-tolerance test in a healthy subject (red curve)